Victim's ex-husband wanted for questioning in Sunport slayings

 "We have to approach as though he's still within our grasp," he said.
 "We feel he's a very significant danger to the community here."

 Last Friday, a "foul odor" led Sunport security to discover the bodies of Jennifer Lannon, Miller, Mata and Apostalon in a truck on the top level of the airport parking garage.
-Police say the four had not been killed at the Sunport and it's unclear if they were killed within the city limits.
+Police say that the four were not killed at the Sunport and that it's unclear whether they were killed in the city.

-Grants Police Lt.
-David Chavez said the bodies, which had decomposed, "were not whole" and at least two were in pieces.
-Chavez said Miller, Mata and Jennifer Lannon all knew each other.
+Grants police Lt.
+David Chavez said that the bodies, which had decomposed, "were not whole" and that at least two were in pieces.
+Chavez said Miller, Mata and Jennifer Lannon knew one other.

 "We haven't figured out how Randal (Apostalon) fits into this," he said of the fourth victim, who lived in Albuquerque.